asrulhadi/dscsim/trunk/src/izpack/Readme.txt

 ==================================================
 New in dscsim X.X.X:
+- Package "Advanced and Adminstrative Options" now creates a separate shortcut to start dscsim with a second configuration (intended for shore station)
+New in dscsim 1.3.0:
 - New "Orga" tool to generate create HTML pages with setup information
 - Additional windows shortcut to this file
 - when the main class DscsimStarter is started it is now possible to